There are many great breweries in the Finger Lakes, but few are located in an area as remote as TripEnd Brewing in western Steuben County.

 The rest of the beers were quite solid and while I don’t know that TripEnd will make my list of favorite breweries in New York, they were definitely worth seeking out and very good for what is basically a commercial homebrewing operation.

-That being said, TripEnd Brewing had only been open for about 18 months during my visit and since they feature a rotating list of beers, I definitely could see this spot continue to get even better in the future.
+That being said, TripEnd Brewing had only been open for about 18 months during my visit and since they feature a rotating list of beers, I definitely could see this spot continuing to get even better in the future.

 So, if you are looking for a bit of a quest to try a tasty craft brewery in the Southern Tier, definitely make plans to check out TripEnd Brewing.